Decision Briefs

 RBIC documents a limited number of situations where complexity demands structured judgment, solid traceability, and executive clarity.

-Each Decision Brief shows how a situation becomes readable when ordered with method, evidence, and technical-contractual discipline.
+Each Decision Brief shows how a situation becomes clear when structured through method, evidence, and technical-contractual discipline.

 What is a Decision Brief